FyroxEngine/rg3d.rs/src/_posts/2026-03-31-fyrox-game-engine-1.0.0.md

 ![text box corner radius](/assets/1.0.0/tb_corner_radius.png)

-Text box now has a configurable corner radius property:
+Text box now has a configurable corner radius property.
+This is small but important change for consistent look of the editor.

 # Animation Editor